-Our final tutorial of the class teaches you how to create your own functions in R.
+Mid-way through the semester, we take a break from data visualization to teach you how to create your own functions in R.

-Most of the commands you use in R are functions themselves, so you already know how to use a function.
+Most of the commands you use in R are functions themselves, so you already know how to use a function (even if you didn't realize it).
 Today you will learn how to make your very own R function.

-Please write today's tutorial in an R script, rather than R Markdown.
-In addition, put at the beginning of your code.
+Make sure to write today's tutorial in an R script, rather than R Markdown.
+In addition, put rm(list=ls())

+at the beginning of your code.
 If strange things are happening in your code, consider running it from the beginning, and the above command will clear everything in R's memory.
 I tell you write a R script so that you can more easily keep track of what functions are defined where and apply to what.